 There is insufficient data on Pacific Western Bank's fees to provide a full SmartAsset rating.

-Pacific Western Bank is a brick-and-mortar bank, with 78 total bank locations in California and North Carolina.
-With mobile and web apps, Pacific Western Bank makes mobile banking easy, even on the go.
-Pacific Western Bank receives moderate feedback from users for its mobile app.
-Out of 4 customer reviews across iOS and Android platforms, the Pacific Western Bank mobile app has an overall rating of 3.8 out of 5 (compared to the national average of 3.8).
-You can utilize Pacific Western Bank's app to control your finances by looking at monthly statements, sending and receiving funds and accessing support representatives.
-Pacific Western Bank receives an outstanding consumer satisfaction score due to comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+Pacific Western Bank is a brick-and-mortar bank, with 67 total bank locations in California and North Carolina.
+With mobile and web apps, Pacific Western Bank makes account access convenient, even on the go.
+Pacific Western Bank's online and mobile banking services receive fair feedback from customers.
+The Pacific Western Bank mobile app rates a 3.8 out of 5 (with 4 ratings on iOS and Android) compared to the national average of 3.8.
+You can utilize Pacific Western Bank's mobile app to control your funds by monitoring current statements, sending and receiving funds and reaching support representatives.
+Pacific Western Bank receives a superb consumer satisfaction score based on relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-Pacific Western Bank ranks as a very large bank and manages assets totaling $25 billion and $19 billion in deposits.
-Its Texas Ratio is 2.76%, indicating a minute likelihood of failure.
+Pacific Western Bank ranks as a very large bank and owns $38.17 billion in assets as well as $28.10 billion in deposits.
+Its Texas Ratio is 5.42%, denoting a negligible probability of failure.
 Additionally, Pacific Western Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.